Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 | `7d` | days |
 | `perm` / `permanent` / `0` | never expires |

-**The duration is required.** A permanent ban has to be typed as `perm` rather than being what you get by forgetting an argument.
+**The duration is required.** A permanent ban has to be typed as `perm`, so you cannot make one by forgetting an argument.

 ```
 !ow ban 4 7d Repeated team killing